TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Navigation/CIRCE_Autonomous_Navigation_Subsystem_Design.md

 The system uses the following integrated components:

-● Raspberry Pi 4: Executes SLAM, global positioning, path planning, and environmental
+● Raspberry Pi 4: Executes Simultaneous Localization and Mapping (SLAM), global positioning, path planning, and environmental
-mapping using ROS (Robot Operating System).
+mapping using Robot Operating System (ROS).
 It collects sensor data from the LiDAR and RealSense camera to
 build a real-time occupancy map and fuses this with inertial and odometric feedback.

 ● ATMega 2560: Processes velocity commands from the Pi, translates them to motor
 driver signals, and uses encoder feedback with Hall effect sensors to maintain precise
 wheel speed and direction.

-● SLAM and Path Planning: RTAB-Map (Real-Time Appearance-Based Mapping)
+● SLAM and Path Planning: Real-Time Appearance-Based Mapping (RTAB-Map)
 provides a ROS-based SLAM solution.
 Navigation is guided using A* or Dijkstra's
 algorithm on a dynamic occupancy grid.

 ● Coordinate System Integration:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ ECI (Earth-Centered Inertial): Though typically used in space applications,
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ Earth-Centered Inertial (ECI): Though typically used in space applications,
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;CIRCE utilizes ECI frames to provide a time-consistent reference for long-term
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;drift correction and synchronization with external positioning systems.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ ECEF (Earth-Centered Earth-Fixed): Maps real-world 3D positions relative to
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ Earth-Centered Earth-Fixed (ECEF): Maps real-world 3D positions relative to
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;the Earth’s surface.
 Useful when interfacing CIRCE with global positioning
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;systems.